 The Bath Chronicle and Weekly Gazette for Saturday 25th May 1912 states that ‘the several flights made during this week have been witnessed by thousands of spectators both inside and outside the aviation ground’.

 It also said:’…In the afternoon Mr Ewen for nearly half an hour circled immediately over the field and the spectators had every opportunity of witnessing the ease with which his dainty-looking machine was manipulated.
 Cheer a upon cheer rang out when he alighted and the applause was renewed when he brought it to a standstill before the enclosure… Mr. Hucks distributed some of Jolly’s vouchers and as the crowd swarmed the ground the police and officials called in van for them to clear.
 Mr, Ewen, seeing the danger, brought his machine within thirty of forty feet of the ground.
 It had the desired effect, for even the stalwart constables took to their heels.
 Both aviators made safe descents and were awarded with round of applause…’

 Of course, the flying field did not last.
 By the 1930s housing development had taken priority.
 But, just for a moment…

 Herbert Matthews also helped to found Aerofilms Ltd. with Claude Grahame-White (1879–1959).

 The Great War

 At the beginning of the First World War, Prior Park was taken over by the army.

-It had about 1,000 men and some were billeted in the village.
 There were rumours that the men were the victims of ill treatment which led to letters in the Bath Chronicle, including a statement by the men, denying this.

 Soon after the Bath Chronicle started running photographic articles under the heading: